garyliu427/portfolio-2019-garyliu427/README.md

 Portfolio 2

 1. Plotting some diagrams which mention in that essay
-2. Applying Linear regression and test it using MSE and $R^2$
+2. Applying Linear regression and test it
 3. Sklearn RFE function